John A. Denison

 John Avery Denison (August 17, 1875 – March 7, 1948) was an American politician and judge.
-He was Mayor of Springfield, Massachusetts and a judicial appointee of Calvin Coolidge.
+He was Mayor of Springfield, Massachusetts, and a judicial appointee of Calvin Coolidge.

 Early life and family

-John Avery Denison was born on August 17, 1875 in Chicopee, Massachusetts, near Springfield, Massachusetts.
+Denison was born on August 17, 1875, in Chicopee, Massachusetts, near Springfield, Massachusetts.

 His father, George Denison, was the great-grandson of the founder of the Connecticut colony—Captain George Denison (b.
 Dec.
 1620) of Mystic, Connecticut.

 His mother, Elizabeth Chapin Denison, was the granddaughter of Samuel Chapin—a prominent early settler of Springfield, Massachusetts—whose statue stands in Springfield's Merrick Park.
 Through his mother, Denison was a close relative of United States Presidents Grover Cleveland and William Howard Taft, abolitionist and author Harriet Beecher Stowe, financier J.P.
 Morgan, and poet and playwright T.S.
 Eliot.

 Denison Homestead

 The Denison family's home (Pequotsepos Manor) was built in 1717 and has been continuously held by the same family since that date—one of the oldest homes to have been retained by the same family in the United States.
 Today, the Denison Homestead includes regional museum and the Denison Pequotsepos Nature Center—a 300-acre wildlife sanctuary, natural history museum, and educational facility in Mystic, Connecticut.